rust-cli/book/src/tutorial/testing.md

 **Note:**
 Speaking of putting everything into a `src/main.rs`:
-If we can continue to do that, it'll become difficult to read.
+If we continue to do that,
+it'll become difficult to read.
 [The module system](https://doc.rust-lang.org/book/2018-edition/ch07-00-modules.html)
 can help you structure and organize your code.